Skip to main content

 Integrating the IDaaS Auth SDK in your SPA

-Once you've set up your OIDC configuration in IDaaS, you can simplify integrating secure authentication into your SPAs with the IDaaS Auth SDKs.
+Once you've set up your OIDC configuration in IDaaS, you can easily add authentication to your Single Page Application with the IDaaS Authentication SDK:

 Installation